Chinese Course Enrolment Instructions 2016-2017

 For students with the minimum grade in the prerequisite, no interview is required.

-EAS Majors and Specialists should enroll in the course or join the waitlist on ROSI.
+EAS Majors and Specialists should enroll in the course or join the waitlist on ACORN.

 Non-EAS Majors/Specialists should enroll through the department by submitting a Chinese Enrolment Form on July 15 or as soon as possible afterwards.

-The Chinese Enrolment Form is due on August 12, 2015.
+The Chinese Enrolment Form will be available on July 15 and is due in August 2016 (date TBA).
 Submit your form as soon as possible since enrolments will be processed according to the date/time the form is submitted.
-You will be added to the course on ROSI or the departmental waitlist by the department between August 17-20.
-Please note that if you are placed in a first-year course (EAS100Y1Y or EAS101Y1Y), you will be added to the course in early September, if space permits.
-Please ensure that there is a space available in your course load for the course.
+You will be added to the course on ACORN or the departmental waitlist by the department in August (dates TBA).
+Please note that if you are placed in EAS101Y1, you will be added to the course in early September, if space permits.
+If the department is enrolling you in a course, please ensure that there is a space available in your course load for the course.
 Failure to do so will jeopardize your placement in the course.
-At the time the department enrols students, your maximum course load will be 6.0 credits.
-Please note that waitlisted courses count towards your maximum course load, so you can be enrolled in a maximum of 5.0 or 5.5 courses (depending on whether you are taking a Y/1.0 credit or H/0.5 credit Chinese language course) including waitlisted courses on the date the department processes enrolments.

 Graduate students from within and outside the department who need knowledge of Chinese for their research may take a Chinese course with the approval of EAS.
 Auditing is not an option.
 To be enrolled, you will need to provide a statement explaining how learning Chinese is relevant to your research as well as an endorsement from your advisor (please use the below form).
 Please register for the September Placement Interview and bring along this form: Language Course Enrolment Request Form for Graduate Students

-To register for an interview, you must submit the Chinese September Interview Form online before August 25, 2015.
+To register for an interview, you must submit the Chinese September Interview Form online before August 25, 2016.
+The form will be available on July 15, 2016.
 Submit the form as soon as possible; enrolments will be processed based on time of receipt of the online form.
 Interviews are in the week before classes begin so please plan your arrival accordingly.
 The department will post your interview time on this webpage two days before the interview.
 Alternative interview times are not available.

 If further assessment of your language ability is required after the interview, the Language Coordinator will require that you write the Placement Test.